 • pregnancy.

 The use of the rebound effect in the treatment of infertility is quite possible, but you should not rely on the advice of those who have already undergone treatment or on your own intuition.
-Jokes are bad with hormones, therefore such treatment should be carried out under the strict supervision of a doctor.
+Hormones are no joke, so such treatment must be carried out under the strict supervision of a doctor.

-Every year, this type of protection against unwanted pregnancy, such as taking oral contraceptives, is becoming more and more popular among women of reproductive age.
+Every year, this type of protection from unwanted pregnancy, such as taking oral contraceptives, is becoming increasingly popular among women of reproductive age.
 But not many of them know about the existence of the so-called rebound effect.
-Its essence lies in the fact that after a short reception and cancellation of OK, the reproductive system of a woman can recover and work "with renewed vigor", increasing several times the possibility of natural conception.
+Its essence lies in the fact that after a short period of taking and stopping the OC, a woman’s reproductive system can recover and start working “with renewed vigor,” increasing several times the possibility of natural conception.

-Women who have not been able to get pregnant for a long time and have already tried many methods that increase the chances of conception, but have not received a result, begin to think about whether to resort to a method that causes a rebound effect.
+Women who have not been able to get pregnant for a long time and have already tried many methods that increase the chances of conceiving, but have not received results, begin to think about whether to resort to a method that causes a rebound effect.
 But is it really as effective and safe as they say?

 Rebound effect from a medical point of view

 The rebound effect or withdrawal effect is that from the start of taking oral contraceptives, the natural function of the ovaries to prepare the egg for fertilization is inhibited.
-This is due to the inhibition of the hypothalamic-pituitary system, which, with the help of production, controls the work of the ovaries.
-At the time of taking OK, the work of the ovaries is suspended, and the sensitivity of receptors to hormones, meanwhile, increases.
-When you stop taking the pills, the work of the system for the production of female sex hormones is restored, they are thrown out in larger quantities, which significantly increases the likelihood of full maturation and release of a viable egg from the ovary, ready for fertilization.
+This occurs due to the inhibition of the hypothalamic-pituitary system, which, through production, controls the functioning of the ovaries.
+While taking OCs, the work of the ovaries is suspended, and the sensitivity of receptors to hormones increases in the meantime.
+When you stop taking the pills, the system for producing female sex hormones is restored, they are released in larger quantities, which significantly increases the likelihood of full maturation and the release of a viable egg from the ovary, ready for fertilization.
 This state can be compared to natural induction.
-This method is especially effective for women diagnosed with "", when the production of their own hormones is not enough to maintain the normal functioning of the reproductive system.
+This method is especially effective for women diagnosed with “”, when the production of their own hormones is not enough to maintain the normal functioning of the reproductive system.

-Drugs with which you can achieve a rebound effect
+Drugs that can be used to achieve a rebound effect

-To obtain a rebound effect, a gynecologist may prescribe one of the following combined oral contraceptives:, or.
-Other drugs can be used, their choice depends on the patient's condition, the results of her tests.
-All drugs are not the same, although they perform the main function of preventing unwanted pregnancy, they have slightly different compositions and, therefore, affect the body in different ways.
-Therefore, only a doctor who has performed a gynecological examination and interviewed a woman can make the right choice in favor of one drug, and not another.
+To obtain a rebound effect, the gynecologist may prescribe one of the following combined oral contraceptives:, or.
+Other drugs can also be used, their choice depends on the patient’s condition and the results of her tests.
+All drugs are not the same; although they perform the main function of preventing unwanted pregnancy, they have slightly different compositions and, therefore, have different effects on the body.
+Therefore, only a doctor who has conducted a gynecological examination and interviewed the woman can make the right choice in favor of one drug over another.

-There are certain criteria on the basis of which a choice is made in favor of a particular drug:
+There are certain criteria on the basis of which the choice is made in favor of a particular drug:

 • woman's age;

-• the body's response to drugs and sensitivity to them;
+• the body's reaction to drugs and sensitivity to them;

-• the patient has such diseases as diabetes mellitus, fibroadenomas in the mammary glands, disorders in the process of blood clotting, and some other diseases.
+• the patient has diseases such as diabetes mellitus, fibroadenomas in the mammary glands, disorders of blood clotting, and some other diseases.

-Combined oral contraceptives are suitable for women who are underweight or have dysmenorrhea - the painful first days of menstruation.
-If the patient is overweight, has elevated estrogen levels, has uterine fibroids or fibroadenoma, then preparations containing progestogens are more suitable for her.
-Only a gynecologist can make the right choice to achieve a rebound effect, and taking any oral contraceptive without a doctor's prescription can threaten hormonal failure, disruption of many body systems, and sudden weight gain.
+Combined oral contraceptives are suitable for women who are underweight or have dysmenorrhea – the painful first days of menstruation.
+If the patient is overweight, has high estrogen levels, has uterine fibroids or fibroadenoma, drugs containing gestagens are more suitable for her.
+Only a gynecologist can make the right choice to achieve a rebound effect, and taking any oral contraceptive without a doctor’s prescription can lead to hormonal imbalance, disruption of the functioning of many body systems, and sudden weight gain.

-A woman should think about what a rebound effect can help to get pregnant only after a period of 12 months after the start of planning a child.
-Planning refers to regular sex life without contraception.
+A woman should think about the fact that a rebound effect can help her get pregnant only after 12 months have passed since she started planning for a child.
+Planning means regular sexual activity without contraception.
 The couple should have sex every month on the expected days of ovulation.
-As a rule, a twelve-month period is enough for healthy couples, but if after a year of active “planning” it was not possible to conceive, you can think about using alternative methods and, at least, going to a specialist.
+As a rule, a twelve-month period is enough for healthy couples, but if after a year of active “planning” you still haven’t been able to conceive, you can think about using alternative methods and, at a minimum, going to a specialist.

 Before experiencing the rebound effect, a woman should familiarize herself with the main contraindications that exist for treatment with this method: